Clothes iron: Collections

 One of the world's larger collection of irons, comprising 1300 historical examples of irons from Germany and the rest of the world, is housed in Gochsheim Castle, near Karlsruhe, Germany.

 Many ethnographical museums around the world have collections of irons.
 In Ukraine, for example, about 150 irons are the part of the exhibition of the Radomysl Castle in Ukraine.

 Ironing center

-An ironing center or steam ironing station is a device consisting of a clothes iron and a separate steam-generating tank.
+An ironing center, steam ironing station, or steam generator iron is a device consisting of a clothes iron and a separate steam-generating tank.
 By having a separate tank, the ironing unit can generate more steam than a conventional iron, making steam ironing faster.
 Such ironing facilities take longer to warm up than conventional irons, and cost more.